Jury Duty FAQ's

 WHAT IF I HAVE AN EMERGENCY OR REQUIRE A POSTPONEMENT?

 If there is a grave illness in your family, or an equally serious problem that would constitute an undue hardship or extreme inconvenience for you to appear in court on the dates specified, you must notify the jury clerk as soon as possible.
 DO NOT WAIT UNTIL THE DAY YOUR GROUP IS CALLED.

 WHERE SHOULD I PARK?

 Please park in the public lot on the East side of the courthouse and enter the courthouse through the doors nearest the chimes.
 Use the stairs or elevator to go to the lower level and follow the signs to the jury assemble room.

 CAN I BRING FOOD WITH ME?

 Coffee, sodas, snacks and juice are available in vending machines near the jury assembly room and deliberation rooms.
 You may bring your own food especially if you are diabetic or on a special diet.
 Open food and beverages are not allowed in the courtrooms.
-If you are seated on a jury, in Circuit Court, all jurors eat lunch together, complements of the county.
-If you are seated on a jury for District or Probate Court lunch is on your own.
+If you are seated on a jury, you may be dismissed for lunch on your own.